Company Statement of Particulars

 Alternatively, they may complete a Form TR2 and return it to their Revenue office.

 If a company receives a notice from an inspector requiring them to complete the Statement of Particulars enquiry form, they should click on the link below.
-They will need the CRO Number and the Security Access Number provided on the enquiry letter to access this form.
+They will need the CRO Number and the Security Access Number provided on the notice to access this form.

 Sign in to reply to a Company Enquiry Letter